vilyaua/test_task/docs/local-development.md

 Review the plan output and ensure only intended changes are present.

 ## 4. Assume the Terraform role locally
 - For day-to-day work, create an AWS CLI profile that assumes `nat-alternative-terraform` from either your admin user or the `terraform` IAM user.
-Example `~/.aws/config` snippet:
+Add the following to `~/.aws/config`:
   ```ini
   [profile terraform-role]
   role_arn = arn:aws:iam::165820787764:role/nat-alternative-terraform